NEWZIK USER GUIDE

 Motion Detection Page Turn

 This feature allows you to handle page turn knocking on your table or your stand.
-To use this feature, choose “Motion Detection” in the general parameters or directly in the page turn features menu from your Piece.
+To use this feature, choose “Motion Detection” in the general parameters or directly in the page turn features a menu from your Piece.

 Everything is managed with a color code: